conjurdemos/policy-automation/README.md

          - Example: prod
       - `branch`: target policy branch for applications to be onboarded to
          - Example: apps
-      - `host`: the host configured in policy
-         - Example: `host/conjur-automation` or `conjur-automation-user`
-         - It is important to note that the automation is written to be compatible with a Conjur `user` or Conjur `host`.
-The API Key is required for either type.
-      - `apikey`: the current api key for the host or user running the automation
       - `cleanup`: manages local policy files
          - Accepted values: true or false
          - Policy is generated based on API Calls into Conjur.
 It is recommended to set this value to "true".
    - Update `"pvwa"` section, definitions below:
       - `url`: the dns of the PVWA target to onboard created hosts
          - Example: `pvwa.domain.com`
-      - `login`: the user login information to log into PVWA
-         - Example: `Sync_HostName`
-         - This user needs to have permissions to see and update the safe that the LOB has been added to.
-If it does not, it will not be able to onboard the host into the safe properly.
-      - `password`: the password for the above user
       - `platform`: the platform being used to handle automation
          - This must match exactly from the configuration steps above.